Kenneth2Shu/Portfolio/docs/index.md

 ## What Lurks In The Dark  (2025)
 **Role**: Engineer
+ - Unity, C#
  - Created a 3D sidescroller horror game in Unity set in a school campus with monsters as part of a team
- - Worked on coding the trap and enemy behaviors, scene designs, and team management
+ - Worked on coding the trap and enemy behaviors, scene designs, flashlight mechanics, and team management
  - GitHub Repository: <a href="https://github.com/Kenneth2Shu/IEPRFDV-What-Lurks-In-The-Dark" target="_blank">IEPRFDV-What-Lurks-In-The-Dark</a>
  - Itch.io link: <a href="https://hollowscapemedia.itch.io/what-lurks-in-the-dark" target="_blank">What Lurks In The Dark</a> <br>